Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 The Unadorned Carpet Moth, on this list of the different types of moths in North Carolina, is considered a “flicker-style” flier.

-This means it flits and darts around in short bursts before returning to rest.
+This means it flits and darts in short bursts before returning to rest.

-It also habitually perches on vertical surfaces such as tree trunks, walls, and other objects during the day.
+During the day, it habitually perches on vertical surfaces such as tree trunks, walls, and other objects.

 This is often done to help hide from predators.
 This species is active from May to August, with most adults appearing in June and July.